Cherish13/alx-low_level_programming/README.md

-Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+Create a header file that defines a macro named SIZE as an abbreviation for the token 1024.